MithilShah/edtech-demo-store/documentation/1-Creating-account.md

 Figure 4.
 Create Account page.

 Within a few seconds after pressing the “Create Account” button on the “Sign Up Account” form you should receive an email on the provided email address.
 The email will contain a 6-digit confirmation code.
 Enter this code on the “Confirm Sign Up” form and press the “Confirm” button.
-If you don’t receive a confirmation code, you can have it resent or you can manually confirm your user account in the Amazon Cognito User Pool page in the AWS console in the AWS account where the Retail Demo Store instance has been deployed.
+If you don’t receive a confirmation code, you can have it resent or you can manually confirm your user account in the Amazon Cognito User Pool page in the AWS console in the AWS account where the Edtech Demo instance has been deployed.

 ![image.png](../workshop/images/retaildemostore-confirm.png)